zenobio93/seat-docs/docs/troubleshooting.md

 If you installed using Docker, cd to the directory where the `docker-compose.yml` file is located.
 Assuming you followed the guides on this website, that would be in `/opt/seat-docker`.
 Next, open the `.env` file in a text editor and modify the line that says `APP_DEBUG=false` to say `APP_DEBUG=true`.

-For the change to take effect, you need to reload the stack with `docker-compose up -d` from within the same folder.
+For the change to take effect, you need to reload the stack:

+=== "Docker (SeAT 4.x)"

+    ```bash
+    docker-compose up -d
+    ```

+=== "Docker (SeAT 5.x - using Traefik)"

+    ```bash
+    docker compose -f docker-compose.yml -f docker-compose.mariadb.yml -f docker-compose.traefik.yml -d up
+    ```

+=== "Docker (SeAT 5.x - using reverse proxy)"

+    ```bash
+    docker compose -f docker-compose.yml -f docker-compose.mariadb.yml -f docker-compose.proxy.yml -d up
+    ```

 The containers will take a few moments to settle down after which you can reload the failed the request for a detailed error message and code stack trace.

 ## Checking Log Files